A Simple Method for Predicting Covariance Matrices of Financial Returns: Portfolio performance

 \paragraph{Maximum diversification portfolio.} The maximum diversification portfolio results are illustrated in table~\ref{t-max-div-metrics}.
 On the industry and stock data sets, CM-IEWMA and MGARCH do best in terms of Sharpe ratio, drawdown, and tracking the volatility target.
 On the factor data set, MGARCH does best overall.

 \paragraph{Mean variance portfolio.} The results for the mean-variance portfolio are given in table~\ref{t-mean-var-metrics}.
 On the industry data set all predictors underestimate volatility.
 The results are similar across predictors, with CM-IEWMA and MGARCH performing slightly better than the rest in terms of Sharpe ratio and drawdown.
-On the stock data set, the Sharpe ratios are low, likely indicating the difficulty of predicting stock returns in recent years; IEWMA and CM-IEWMA seem to do best overall.
-On the factor data set, MGARCH seems to do best.
+On the stock data set, CM-IEWMA seems to do best overall.
+On the factor data set, the results are almost identical between predictors.

-\subsection{Summary}
+Since we use simple EWMA return predictors, we can expect the mean variance portfolio performance to vary over time.
+Intuitively it should be better on historical data than more recent data.
+To illustrate this, figure~\ref{f-yearly_sr_mean_var} shows the yearly annualized Sharpe ratios for the three portfolios.

+There is a clear downward trend in the Sharpe ratios for the industry and factor data sets, illustrating the difficulty of predicting returns in recent years.
+This can be compared to the minimum variance portfolios (figure~\ref{f-yearly_sr_min_var}) that have a more stable performance over time, and notably do not depend on a mean estimate.

+\section{Summary}

 In terms of log-likelihood and regret, CM-IEWMA performs best, followed by MGARCH, which performs better than the simpler covariance predictors.

-In downstream portfolio optimization experiments, CM-IEWMA and MGARCH again perform better than the other predictors, although in many cases not significantly.
+In downstream portfolio optimization experiments, CM-IEWMA and MGARCH again perform better than the other predictors, although in many cases not by much.
 In these experiments there is more variation in the results, partly explained by the difference between our prediction (of a covariance matrix) and our metrics (such as return, risk, drawdown).
 Even the simplest covariance predictors do a reasonable job of predicting the portfolio risk.